Valama/valama/README.md

  * glib-2.0
  * gio-2.0
  * gee-0.8
- * at least libvala-0.20 (recommended) or libvala-0.18
+ * at least libvala-0.22 (recommended) or libvala-0.20 or libvala-0.18
  * gdk-3.0
  * gdl-3.0 (>= 3.5.5 is recommended)
  * gtk+-3.0 (>= 3.4)